 Technology is a daily part of our lives, making it more convenient.
 For the investigator, technology presents challenges as well as opportunities.
-Not only does a good computer forensics investigator need to have a pedigree of technical savvy in terms of certifications, background, skills, network and a cadre of hardware and software investment; he/she needs to be well versed in identity theft and privacy laws.
-This being said, the smoking gun and its evidence usually can be found in the suspects' emails, internet history, documents or other files relevant to crime.
+Not only does a good computer forensics investigator need to have a pedigree of technical savvy in terms of certifications, background, skills, network, and a cadre of hardware and software investment; he/she needs to be well versed in identity theft and privacy laws.
+This being said, the smoking gun and its evidence usually can be found in the suspects’ emails, internet history, documents, or other files relevant to the crime.

 Brief Overlook of Data Gathering and Commercial Use

 Computer Forensics Investigators gather and preserve evidence from a computer device with investigative and analytical techniques for presentation in a court of law.
-Following the chain of evidence just like in a murder mystery, to find who was responsible.
-Furthermore, these set of procedures isolate the devices in question, to make sure the storage media is not contaminated intentionally or accidentally.
+Following the chain of evidence, just like in a murder mystery, to find who was responsible.
+Furthermore, these set of procedures isolate the devices in question to make sure the storage media is not contaminated intentionally or accidentally.

-Outside of law enforcement, Computer Forensics is used commercially to assist with in a variety of circumstances such as:
+Outside of law enforcement, Computer Forensics is used commercially to assist with a variety of circumstances such as:

 - Intellectual Property theft